A few years ago, a friend introduced me to the concept of a capsule wardrobe.

 The theory behind a capsule wardrobe can vary depending on who you’re talking to, but the basic idea is that you have only 35-40 items in your closet at any one time, then switch out a few items at each change of season.

 It might seem like a shock to those of us who enjoy shopping for clothes.
 40 items seems like it wouldn’t be nearly enough to choose from!
-BUT – this minimalist clothing theory is supposed to help with many things, including choosing outfits more easily, saving money by eliminating unnecessary purchases, and of course, packing more easily for travel.
+BUT – this minimalist clothing theory is supposed to help with many things, including choosing outfits more easily, saving money by eliminating unnecessary purchases, assisting the slow fashion movement, and of course, packing more easily for travel.

 Not long after I first heard about the capsule wardrobe idea, I decided to try it out.
 I started by going through everything in my wardrobe to stocktake what I had and see if there was anything that wasn’t necessary.
 There were a few things I hadn’t worn in a while or that were starting to look ratty, and so I gave those items away to charity and threw out anything that wasn’t worth passing on.